JFormoso/Comunidad-Abierta-LATAM/speedblog.md

 #### Mentor: [Alexander Martinez](https://github.com/mxrtinez)
 -----

-_This post summarizes our OLS journey, the project you worked on during the entire period of cohort 7, and what aree plans for the future are_
+_This post summarizes our OLS journey, the project you worked on during the entire period of cohort 7, and what aur plans for the future are_

 ----